|Buy Oyster cards Oyster Card||Buy Oyster cards Visitor Oyster card|

 Using a Visitor Oyster card is cheaper than buying a one day travelcard because it has a daily cap.
 The daily cap is the maximum amount that will be taken from your card in any one day (it actually runs from 4.30 AM to 4.29 AM the next day).
 Regardless of how many buses or trains you ride in one day, the total amount of money taken from your card will never exceed the daily cap – and the daily cap is always lower than the price of 1-day travelcard.

 Each zone on the London underground map has a different cap, so the price you pay will vary depending on where you go.
 If you avoid the trains and just stick with the buses all day then the cap will be a little bit lower (and buses don’t have zones, so it remains the same price wherever you go).
 We have listed all of the daily caps on our London bus fares and London train fares pages.
-If you need to check which zone each underground station is in then here’s a list of London tube stations.

 Note: Journeys to Gatwick airport do not count towards the cap.
 They are always charged separately to your card.
 Journeys on a Thames Clipper boat and Emirates cable car don’t count towards the cap either.